Search

 • Cloud-based deployment

-Cloud APs provide similar functions as Fat APs, and can be deployed to build small WLANs in home or SOHO environments.
+Cloud APs provide similar functions as Fat APs, and can be deployed to build small WLANs in home or small office environments.
 Similar to the AC + Fit AP architecture, the cloud management platform + cloud AP architecture allows cloud APs to be centrally managed and controlled by the cloud management platform.
 Therefore, this architecture is also applicable to large and midsize networks.

 Cloud APs are plug-and-play and are easy to deploy.
 They can be flexibly expanded out of space restrictions.
 Therefore, cloud APs are widely used in multi-branch scenarios.